-If a worker has a medical condition that could affect fitness for Duty, he/she should inform the Supervisor, and a worker representative if he/she so wishes.
+If a worker has a medical condition that could affect their fitness for Duty, they should inform their Supervisor, and a worker representative if they so wish.
 The individual is not obliged to disclose confidential medical information unless it is relevant to their ability to safely perform their role.

-If a worker's ability to safely perform normal work duties is affected by taking prescription or pharmacy drugs, the worker should obtain this advice in writing from the medical practitioner and/or pharmacist and provide it to the supervisor, and worker representative if he/she so wishes, as soon as practicable.
+If a worker's ability to safely perform their normal work duties is affected by taking prescription or pharmacy drugs, the worker should obtain this advice in writing from the medical practitioner and/or pharmacist and provide it to their supervisor, and worker representative if they so wish, as soon as practicable.